Workspace Companion Packages

 - All workspace packages are

-private: trueand are not published as independent npm artifacts as part of the current release process. - They are validated locally through workspace scripts in
+private: trueand are not published as independent npm artifacts as part of the current release process. - The aggregate workspace scripts validate

 Workspace validation commands

-pnpm run test:packages— runs TS tests for@alpaca/timeand@alpaca/optionpnpm --filter @alpaca/time testpnpm --filter @alpaca/option testpnpm --filter @alpaca/trade typecheckpnpm run typecheck:packages— type checks@alpaca/timeand@alpaca/optionpnpm --filter @alpaca/time typecheckpnpm --filter @alpaca/option typecheck
+pnpm run test:packages— runs TS tests for@alpaca/timeand@alpaca/optionpnpm --filter @alpaca/time testpnpm --filter @alpaca/option testpnpm run typecheck:packages— type checks@alpaca/timeand@alpaca/optionpnpm --filter @alpaca/time typecheckpnpm --filter @alpaca/option typecheckpnpm --filter @alpaca/trade typecheck

 Relation to docs and release